Centre Maurice Halbwachs

 Biography

 Presentation Recruited at the CNRS in 2018, my research lies at the intersection of the socio-history of the working classes, gender studies and a history of women's work in industrial societies.
 I am currently conducting an investigation on wet nurse and childcare work in France (18th-20th century) in order to appreciate the dynamics of gender, class, and race, but also the power relations and multiple links that are played out in the sharing of child rearing in industrial societies.
 Member of the steering committee of the EUR 'Social Sciences of Gender and Sexuality' (EHESS/Ined) and deputy head of the Gender Studies Master's program at EHESS from 2019 to 2024, I strive to promote research training in gender studies through research itself.
 Since 2020, I have also been a member of the National Committee of the CNRS.
-I am also a member of two editorial boards, that of the journal Clio.
+I am a member of two editorial boards, that of the journal Clio.
 Femmes, Genre, Histoire and the journal Genèses.
 Histoire, Sciences sociales.
 Finally, I co-direct with Caroline Ibos the Interdisciplinary Research Group on Domesticity, and with Anaïs Albert, Fanny Gallot, Anne Jusseaume, Eve Meuret-Campfort and Mathilde Rossigneux-Méheust the Research Group on Gender and the Working Class.

 Research project's summary